Hermosa, Chicago: Industry

 Industry is a notable component of the built environment in Hermosa.
-Some 25.7% of all the general land use in Hermosa is for industrial use and 68.6% of all the available employment within the community comes from industry.
-With nearly 2,500 available manufacturing jobs, Hermosa is a decidedly blue collar community with manufacturing being the number one industry sector of employment for residents in Hermosa at 14.8% of total employment.
+Some 14.8% of all the general land use in Hermosa is for industrial use and 61.7% of all the available employment within the community, totaling 2,215 jobs comes from industry.
+As a result, manufacturing is the top sector of employment within Hermosa.
+However, health care is the number one industry sector of employment for Hermosa residents in any neighborhood at 13.9% of total employment.

-Cidery

-Right Bee Cider cidery and taproom is located in the Hermosa neighborhood, at 1830 North Kostner Avenue.

 Politics

 The Hermosa community area has supported the Democratic Party in the past by overwhelming margins.
 In the 2016 presidential election, Hermosa cast 5,219 votes for Hillary Clinton and cast 587 votes for Donald Trump (86.59% to 9.74%).
 In the 2012 presidential election, Hermosa cast 4,271 votes for Barack Obama and cast 489 votes for Mitt Romney (88.41% to 10.12%).